Store step-by-step submission guide

-- Does your app use Azure Active Directory or SSO (Azure AD/SSO)?
+- Does your app use Microsoft Entra ID or SSO?
 If so, select the box that asks about this.

 - Does your app require additional purchases?
 If so, select the box that asks about this.
-You will see a warning that reminds you to fill in the notes box on the review and publish page in a later step with your test credentials so a tester can verify this.
+You'll see a warning that reminds you to fill in the notes box on the review and publish page in a later step with your test credentials so a tester can verify this.

 - Do you want to connect with your lead management CRM system?
 If so, connect this system using the Connect link.

 - Will your app be listed in the Apple Store?
 If so, update your Apple Developer ID in Account settings in Partner Center before publishing the app.
 You'll see a warning or a note to remind you to enter this information on screen.
 If you don't enter this information, your app won't be available for acquisition on iOS mobile devices, but the app will appear to be available to use on iOS devices after you acquire the app on another type of device.

 Select Save draft before continuing to the next page: Packages.

 The following screenshot shows two yellow warning boxes on the Product setup page that remind you to fill in your Apple ID and provide test credentials.

 Step 4: Upload your manifest for package testing

 You'll need to upload your manifest file to the grey box on the Packages page.
 Remember to pretest your package to prevent any unexpected failures in this step.
 Get information on all the pretesting manifest tools.

 When your manifest is uploaded and is correct, you'll receive a confirmation and see that manifest checks have passed and that the Status column shows Complete.